What is Webhook?

 Because webhooks involve receiving data from an external source, security is critical.
 You need to be confident that the webhook actually came from your payment provider and was not spoofed by a malicious third party.
 Most providers address this through webhook signatures -- each webhook request includes a cryptographic signature that your server can verify using a shared secret key.
 Always verify webhook signatures before processing the data.

-Other security best practices include using HTTPS for your webhook endpoint to encrypt data in transit, validating the payload structure before processing it, implementing rate limiting to protect against webhook flooding, and never trusting webhook data for sensitive operations without cross-referencing it against the payment provider's API (for example, if a webhook says a payment was successful, confirm this via the API before shipping goods).
+Other security good practice include using HTTPS for your webhook endpoint to encrypt data in transit, validating the payload structure before processing it, implementing rate limiting to protect against webhook flooding, and never trusting webhook data for sensitive operations without cross-referencing it against the payment provider's API (for example, if a webhook says a payment was successful, confirm this via the API before shipping goods).

 Relevance to Telephone and Phone Payments